On This Day In Judy Garland’s Life And Career – July 16

 Check out The Judy Room’s “Judy Garland – The Concert Years” here.

 July 16, 1964: The first of Dick Kleiner’s syndicated column titled “What’s Over Judy Garland’s Rainbow?” was published.
-Because it was syndicated it appeared in various papers over the next few weeks, so both parts of the article are given above.
+Since it was syndicated, the article appeared in various newspapers over the next few weeks, so both parts are provided above.

 Check out The Judy Room’s “Judy Garland – The Concert Years” here.

 July 16, 1965: Judy was heard in a phone interview on “The Les Crane Show” on syndicated TV.
-Later in the evening, she took daughter Lorna and son Joe to see daughter Liza Minnelli in “Flora, The Red Menace” on Broadway, then later they went to the club “Arthur.”
+Later in the evening, she took daughter Lorna and son Joe to see daughter Liza Minnelli in “Flora, The Red Menace” on Broadway.
+Then, they went to the club “Arthur.”

 Check out The Judy Room’s “Judy Garland – The Concert Years” here.